 The CRC Diagnostic Medical Sonography (DMS) Program includes didactic, laboratory, and practicum components that are structured to facilitate the achievement of educational and career goals.
-According to the American Registry for Diagnostic Medical Sonographers (ARDMS), sonographers are "highly-skilled professionals who use specialized equipment to create images of structures inside the human body that are used by physicians to make a medical diagnosis.”
-Sonographers have extensive, direct patient contact that may include performing some invasive procedures.
+The American Registry for Diagnostic Medical Sonographers (ARDMS) describes sonographers as “highly-skilled professionals who use specialized equipment to create images of structures inside the human body that are used by physicians to make a medical diagnosis.”
+Sonographers have direct and extensive patient contact that may include performing some invasive procedures.
 They must be able to interact compassionately and effectively with people who range from healthy to critically ill.

 Organizations such as the American Registry of Diagnostic Medical Sonographers (ARDMS) certify the competency of sonographers through registration.

-According to the ARDMS, Sonography is a dynamic profession that has grown significantly over the past 20 years.
-With rapidly developing new technologies and increased use of diagnostic ultrasound procedures, growth is projected to continue in the future with employment opportunities for qualified sonographers in both urban and rural areas nationwide.
+Sonography is a dynamic profession that has grown significantly over the past 20 years with new technologies and increased use of diagnostic ultrasound procedures, growth is projected to continue in the future with employment opportunities for qualified sonographers in both urban and rural areas nationwide.

-To be eligible for enrollment in the program, the student must meet the following criteria:
+To be eligible for enrollment in either the Associate of Science or Certificate of Achievement in Diagnostic Medical Sonography, the student must meet the following criteria: